smalot/pdfparser/doc/Usage.md

 ## Extract metadata

 You can also extract metadata.
-The available data varies from pdf to pdf.
+The available data varies from PDF to PDF.

 ```php
 $metaData = $pdf->getDetails();